SireMartin/ai_bootcamp_24_group8/README.md

 # Final Project Encode AI Bootcamp 24 Group 8 Repo
 # Invoice Assistant
+A RAG based system to upload your scanned documents and ask questions about it.
+Also 2 additional BI tabs are added.

 ## Run Info
 export your open ai key OPENAI_API_KEY=...<br/>